simialbi/composer-asset-plugin/Resources/doc/index.md

 ### Disable the plugin

-When you working on multiple PHP projects, you do not necessarily need to use the plugin.
+When you're working on multiple PHP projects, you do not necessarily need to use the plugin.
 It's possible to disable the plugin with the `config.fxp-asset.enabled` option with the `false` value.

 For example, you can disable the plugin globally (for all your projects), and enable it only